Skip to main content

 • Inner Arm (Upper): Hidden under sleeves, comfortable, least irritation.
 Our top pick.

-• Behind the Ear: Strategic placement, discreet, good absorption.
+• Behind the Ear: Discreet and easy to hide.
 But some find it uncomfortable.

 • Upper Back/Shoulder Blade: Very hidden, you forget it's there.
 Hard to monitor though.